 In the story, Lucky, a veteran, Raphael “Lucky” Holland, finds his niche as a stick-up artist.
 His luck runs out when he tries to rob a stranger whose past is darker than Holland’s.
 In a Sound Decision, veteran Marcus Glover restrains from fighting an antagonizer because of another confrontation that still haunts him.

-The Gift finds Myron Turner, a recluse and an empath, is confronted by an older empath when he tries to submerge his abilities.
-Leroy Casper is enjoying The Good Life when his past associations barge into his life shattering the peace he’s established and causing him to make drastic decisions.
+The Gift finds Myron Turner, a recluse and an empath, is confronted by an older empath when he attempts to ignore his ability to connect with others.
+Leroy Casper enjoys The Good Life until a past associate barges in, shattering the peace he’s established and causing him to make drastic decisions.
 In The Tell, Elgin learns that a “tell” applies not only to poker but to life—— too late.

 Ralph Gaines in The Best Seat In the House, is down on his luck after a lofty law career and only has a reserved seat in a bar as a symbol of respect.
 When a bully commandeers the seat, the elderly Gaines snaps, simultaneously solving the seat issue and a personal problem.
 The Last Time I Saw Willie, is a coming of age account of a young middle-class African-American who learns the importance of dedication and persistence when he meets Willie Stinson, an orphan.